-A continuation of MATH 218 which provides an introduction to the mathematical foundations of statistical inference.
-Topics include: estimation and testing of hypotheses, normal sampling distribution theory, analysis of variance, multifactor analysis of variance, simple linear regression and correlation, analysis of categorical data and distribution-free procedures.
-(T) Prerequisite(s): MATH 218 or MATH 254.
+Examples from a variety of disciplines will be used to demonstrate an introduction to the mathematical foundations of statistical inference.
+Topics: estimation and testing of hypotheses; normal sampling distribution theory; analysis of variance and the design of experiments; simple linear regression and correlation; analysis of categorical data; distribution-free procedures.
+(T)

+Prerequisite(s): MATH 218 or MATH 254; or MATH 216 and one of MATH 108 or MATH 100.